BlueTriton Brands: Canada

+Controversy

 Water sourcing

 Ice Mountain has been part of the Great Lakes water use debate in which diversion of the basin's water for export has been controversial.
-In 2004, a Michigan court ordered pumping of Sanctuary springs to cease.
+In 2004, a Michigan court ordered pumping of Sanctuary Springs to cease.
 After an appellate court overturned the cease and desist, the company and local groups came to an agreement to pump only 218 USgal per minute, which is comparable to other local beverage operations.
 Nestlé has run into similar local opposition when trying to locate a new source location near the headwaters of the White River in the upper lower peninsula of Michigan.

 Several towns in Maine have objected to the business practices of Poland Spring and its parent company Nestlé.
 In some towns, such as Fryeburg, Maine, Poland Spring actually buys 110 e6USgal a year from another company, the Fryeburg Water Co., and ships it to the Poland Spring bottling plant in Poland Spring.
 However, Fryeburg Water Co. also sells water to the town of Fryeburg.
 The town of Fryeburg began to question the amount of water the company was selling to Poland Spring.
-In 2004, the town's water stopped temporarily because of a pump failure, but Poland Spring's operations were able to continue.
+In 2004, the town's water delivery system stopped temporarily because of a pump failure, but Poland Spring's operations were able to continue.

 The group H2O for ME wants to create a tax on water drawn for commercial purposes, however, Poland Spring said the tax would force the company into bankruptcy.
 State congressman Jim Wilfong proposed a 20¢ per 1 USgal tax be allowed to be voted on in a referendum, but the measure was defeated.
-He also believes that laws should be rearranged to place limits on the amount of groundwater landowners can pump out of their land.
-The town of Sterling, Massachusetts is attempting to prevent Nestlé from pumping spring water from conservation restricted town land.
+He also believes that laws should be revised to place limits on the amounts of groundwater landowners can pump out of their land.
+The town of Sterling, Massachusetts, is attempting to prevent Nestlé from pumping spring water from conservation-restricted town land.
 Nestlé Waters North America has responded to an RFP issued by the Town of Clinton to purchase the Town of Clinton's Wekepeke aquifer water rights located in Sterling.

 In Phoenix, Arizona, residents have been organizing against a proposed bottling plant in the city, though details on the city's contract with Nestlé have not been released to the public.

-In Canada, much of the water extracted by the company for its Nestlé Pure Life brand has been at a source in the village of Aberfoyle, Ontario in Puslinch, Ontario, located in Wellington County, Ontario and under the jurisdiction of the City of Guelph, Ontario.
-For some years, a local advocacy group, Wellington Water Watchers has expressed concern about the amount of groundwater being extracted by the company.
+In Canada, much of the water extracted by the company for its Nestlé Pure Life brand has been at a source in the village of Aberfoyle, Ontario, in Puslinch, Ontario, located in Wellington County, Ontario, and under the jurisdiction of the City of Guelph, Ontario.
+For some years, a local advocacy group, Wellington Water Watchers, has expressed concern about the amount of groundwater being extracted by the company.